-All content is posted or linked on Blackboard which is the Learning Management System used by NCCU (http://nccu.blackboard.com).
+All content is posted or linked on Canvas which is the new Learning Management System used by NCCU (http://nccu.instructure.com).
 Every student has a username and password issued by the University.
-You are required to log on to the Blackboard system at least once per week in order to view course content which includes lectures from the instructor, supplemental lectures, web links, as well as other content.
-You are also required to submit assignments via Blackboard during the semester.
+You are required to log on to the Canvas system several times per week in order to view course content which includes lectures from the instructor, supplemental lectures, web links, as well as other content.
+You are also required to submit assignments via Canvas during the semester.
 Emailed assignments will not be scored.
-If you have questions about your Blackboard account, please call Bb or the IT department at 919-530-7676.
+If you have questions about your Canvas account, please call Canvas or the IT department at 919-530-7676.